lalitmee/ud-restaurant-rewiews-stage1/README.md

 ## Description

 - This Project was created as part of the Udacity Front-End Developer Scholarship Nanodegree.

-## Instructions

-In this project, a static webpage that lacks accessibility is given to be converted into a mobile-ready web application.
-The design must beresponsive on different sized displays and accessible for screen reader use.
-It will also be added a service worker to begin the process of creating aseamless offline experience for the users.
+This is an application which works on the basis of **service workers** concept.
+Service workers helps our website to run without any internet connection.
+And other things you will know when you will run the website first time with internet connection so that service worker can do it's work

 ## Run the Application